Table of Contents

 - Understand Cloud CDN as the global content delivery network

-- Know CDN works only for global external HTTP/S Load Balancer
+- Know CDN works with global external Application Load Balancer (formerly HTTP(S) LB)

 - Cache is not removed if the underlying origin data is removed.
 Cache has to be invalidated explicitly, or is removed once expired.